Jeffery2534/school_system_backend/README.md

 Password: pass25
 }

-1. Login Page:
+1. Login Page
 Enter above credantial to login
 Note: Login process may take up to 20 seconds as free tier server.

-2. Main Page after login:
+2. Main Page after login
 Personal Information
 Displays all personal information of the student.

-Timetable
+Timetable:
 Initially, click 'Update' to fetch the timetable, which will then be stored.
 After fetched, the timetable is accessible offline.

-ChangePW
+ChangePW:
 Enter the old password and pin to change to new password pin is 123456 as default

-Upcoming Features
+Upcoming Features:
-Additional functions such as a news and social are under development and will be available in the future due to time constraints.
+functions such as a news and social are under development and will be available in the future due to time constraints.